 We have been told you can use a heavier moisturiser during the winter months as it provides a better barrier between the skin and the harsh elements.

 Brighten up a client’s dry skin with a gentle facial or body scrub.

 Every therapist knows to check the ingredients label on each skincare, makeup and beauty product that you use on your clients.
 You can try to avoid toners and other product types that contain alcohol, which can dry out the skin.
 Instead, opt for those which contain ingredients such as witch hazel.

 Humidifier can be used to keep the moisture within your salon, and therefore the skin of your clients and staff fully hydrated.
 Of course, if you own a hair salon, there will be plenty of humidity in the air from drying wet hair but for beauty salon owners, this will not be the case.

 Tips for lips

 Our lips are one of the most sensitive parts of the body.
-To keep your clients’ lips soft and supple, use an exfoliating treatment, or simply brush them with a dry toothbrush to get rid of any dead skin.
-Apply vitamin E oil to finish.
-Avoid scented products or lip stains as these can dry out the lips even more.
+All therapists know that to keep your clients’ lips soft and supple, you can use an exfoliating treatment and avoid scented products or lip stains as these can dry out the lips even more.

 The skin on our hands is thinner than on the rest of our body, so it needs extra protection and care.
-At the end of a client’s manicure, use a hand moisturiser containing ingredients such as monoi oil, soy milk and vitamin E for that finishing touch.
+At the end of a client’s manicure, nail technicians often use a gentle hand moisturiser for that finishing touch.

 Which of these dry skin hacks will be you be trying out on your clients?
 Share your thoughts with us on Facebook, Instagram and Twitter.